Hybrid Intelligence

 PhD supervision

-Specifically, I am daily supervisor of Pei-Yu Chen (started 2021 at TUD) who works on Interactive Machine Reasoning for Responsible Hybrid Intelligence.
+I am involved with several PhD projects associated with HI on human-machine alignment through interaction.
+I am daily supervisor of Pei-Yu Chen (started 2021 at TUD) who works on Human-Agent Alignment Dialogues.
 The supervising team further consists of dr. Myrthe Tielman (TUD), prof. Catholijn M. Jonker (TUD) and prof. Dirk Heylen (UT).
-Further, I am co-supervisor of Loan Ho (started 2021 at VU) who works on Knowledge Representation Formalisms for Hybrid Intelligence.
+I am also daily supervisor of Johanna Wolff, who is working on the application of non-monotonic reasoning techniques for user model updates in personal agents.
+This project is co-supervised with prof. Dirk Heylen (UT) and dr. Victor de Boer (VU).
+Further, I am co-supervisor of Loan Ho (started 2021 at VU) who works on argumentation for modeling knowledge base inconsistencies.
 First supervisors are dr. Stefan Schlobach (VU) and dr. Victor de Boer (VU), and co-supervisor is dr. Myrthe Tielman (TUD).
-Finally, I have a PhD vacancy on the application of non-monotonic reasoning techniques for user modelling in personal agents.
-This PhD candidate will be based at the UT and co-supervised with prof. Dirk Heylen (UT) and dr. Shenghui Wang (UT).

 Comments are closed.